espressif/esp-idf/docs/en/api-reference/peripherals/ppa.rst

 Performance Overview
 ^^^^^^^^^^^^^^^^^^^^

 The PPA operations are acted on the target block of an input picture.
-Therefore, the time it takes to complete a PPA transaction is proportional to the amount of the data of the block.
+Therefore, the time it takes to complete a PPA transaction is proportional to the amount of the data in the block.
 The size of the entire picture has no influence on the performance.
 More importantly, the PPA performance highly relies on the PSRAM bandwidth if the pictures are located in the PSRAM section.
 When there are quite a few peripherals reading and writing to the PSRAM at the same time, the performance of PPA operation will be greatly reduced.

 API Reference
 -------------